tensorflow/community/rfcs/20190722-tflite-training.md

 *   Requires defining yet another format
 *   Low interoperability with TensorFlow checkpoints

-### Feeding data with tf.Example / tf.DataSet
+### Feeding data with tf.Example / tf.data.Dataset

-`tf.Example` and `tf.DataSet` are technically not training-specific requirements.
+`tf.Example` and `tf.data.Dataset` are technically not training-specific requirements.
 These features can also be used in inference.

 The basic training can work by feeding the raw data (e.g. float values) into TensorFlow Lite interpreter.
-On top of this, we can support tf.Example and tf.DataSet to make this easier to use (likely via Flex runtime).
+On top of this, we can support tf.Example and tf.data.Dataset to make this easier to use (likely via Flex runtime).
 There may be a performance drawback using these features.

 ### Selective Registration